magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 See the [Sharing Your Account](http://docs.magento.com/m2/ee/user_guide/magento/magento-account-share.html) section of Adobe Commerce User Guide for detailed steps on setting up a shared account.

-After providing shared access for a new user, the related information is available in **Shared Access** > **Manage Permissions** of your Magento account page.
+After providing shared access for a new user, the related information is available in **Shared Access** > **Manage Permissions** of your Magento Account page.

 ![magento-account-shared-manage-permissions.png](assets/magento-account-shared-manage-permissions.png)

 <h3 id="revoke-shared-access">Revoke (delete) shared access</h3>

-1. Log in to your Magento account at [https://account.magento.com](https://account.magento.com/).
+1. Log in to your Magento Account at [https://account.magento.com](https://account.magento.com/).
 1. In the panel on the left, under Shared Access, choose **Manage Permissions.**
 1. Find the user to revoke shared access from and click <img src = "assets/remove_icon.png" alt = "remove icon" width="25px"> in the user's row (**Actions** column).
 1. Click **Delete User** to revoke access or X in the top corner to cancel revoking.